myx-protocol/api-docs/websocket-streams.md

 ## Rate Limits
 * There is a limit of **60 connections per attempt every 1 minute per IP**.
 * A single connection can listen to a maximum of 10 streams.
-* Connections exceeding the limit will be disconnected;
+* Connections exceeding the limit will be disconnected.
 * Repeatedly disconnected IPs may be disabled.

 ## Message Interactions